kvnloughead/nextjs-blog/_posts/wsl-backup-1.md

 ---
-title: ' A Backup Script for WSL'
+title: 'Backing Up WSL2'
 excerpt: |
-  I thought I'd share my setup for backing up my Windows Subsystem for Linux distros.
-I'm sure it's not optimal, but it's working for me so far.
+  Part 1 of a 3 part series detailing my setup for backing up WSL2 files.
+I'm sure it's not optimal, but it's been working for me so far.
+This part details the actual Bash script, while the later installments explain my attempts to automate it.
 coverImage: ''
 date: '2022-03-15'
 author: